 What type of health insurance do they have?

 This is very important as it may tell us how long the elder will be able to stay in rehab.
 The elder will likely either have Medicare with a supplement or a Medicare replacement policy (HMO or PPO).
-Medicare will pay up to 100 days of rehab with a co-pay of $164.50/day (2017) for days 21-100.
+Medicare will pay up to 100 days of rehab with a co-pay of $200/day (2023) for days 21-100.
 The co-pays may be picked up by the Medicare supplemental policy depending on the Medigap plan; plans A and B do not cover the skilled nursing co-pay.
 An HMO or PPO will have a similar payment program based upon the individual policy.
 Generally, Medicare is more generous in allowing rehab days than HMOs.
 Regardless of health insurance, it is extremely rare that the elder will stay the full 100 days in rehab covered by their health insurance, which means now is the time to start planning on where they will go next.
 Learn more about Medicare and Long-Term Care here.

 How is the elder responding to rehabilitation?

-Health insurance only pays to get the patient stronger and will not pay if he or she is not participating, is too sick, or cannot participate in getting stronger due to dementia.
+Health insurance only pays to get the patient stronger and will not pay if he or she is not willing to participate, is too sick, or cannot participate in rehab due to dementia.
 The family must work with the facility to make sure the elder is participating and getting stronger.
 If the elder cannot or will not participate in their therapy, for instance, the health insurance will stop covering the rehabilitation.

 How much will skilled nursing cost?

 The cost for skilled nursing will vary based upon the health insurance, but it can get very expensive if you are not working with the business office and social worker to keep track of how the elder is progressing, the type of health insurance, and other factors.
-When the health insurance (i.e., Medicare or the HMO) stops paying, the cost for long-term care is between $250 to $300/day.
+When the health insurance (i.e., Medicare or the HMO) stops paying, the cost for long-term nursing care is around $300-$350/day.
 When the health insurance stops paying for rehabilitation, this generally means that the elder is now in the skilled nursing facility for long-term care.

 Are the proper incapacity and estate planning documents in place?